QuarKUS7/converter/README.md

 ## Stack

-Exchange rates API is built upon Flask_RESTful to eforce REST principles.
-Gunicorn serves as WSGI Server.
+Exchange rates API is built upon Flask_RESTful to enforce REST principles.
+Gunicorn serves as a WSGI Server.
 Nginx is used as a reverse proxy.
 Redis is used for caching.
 Everything is dockerized.

 #### Libraries used
 * [Flask](https://github.com/pallets/flask)